idealparable/BibleQ/BibleIsAntiSlavery.md

 Important here too to understand that Jesus in Matthew 19 was telling Christians WHICH aspects of the Mosaic law do still apply in the Christian covenant; in essense, the ones that teach God's desires based on the original pattern.

-This at least strongly suggests Christian-led abolition was in accord with God's desires and implications biblically (I dunno if we have actual statements that they consciously noticed this, but either way it backs up what they did); the Deuteronomy statement, that slavery (modernlike def) is "wronging" the one under authority, would still apply and is context the NT didn't need to exlicitly repeat, since the NT DOES lay the groundwork to notice it applies.
+This at least strongly suggests Christian-led abolition was in accord with God's desires and implications biblically (I dunno if we have actual statements that they consciously noticed this, but either way it backs up what they did); the Deuteronomy statement, that slavery (modernlike def) is "wronging" the one under authority, would still apply and is context the NT didn't need to explicitly repeat, since the NT DOES lay the groundwork to notice it applies.

 ## False Cause Fallacy